aleph-im/aleph-js/docs/guide/getting-started.md

 Warning: methods in this module are now asynchronous since v0.2.

-Encryption in aleph.im uses the [ECIES standard](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme), using the [ECIES Js library](https://github.com/ecies/js).
+Encryption in aleph.im uses the [ECIES standard](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme), using the [ECIES Js library](https://github.com/ecies/js) on SECP256K1 and a fork of [ECCrypto](https://github.com/bitchan/eccrypto) for others.

 It means you encrypt for a specific public key (the receiver), and decrypt with your private key (your account), if you are said receiver.